 We are reviewing the regional planning framework for Canterbury/Waitaha.
-This process seeks to align our planning framework with national direction such as the National Policy Statement for Freshwater Management 2020 (NPS-FM), including Te Mana o te Wai.
+This process seeks to align our planning framework with national direction.

-The first phase of this work involves working with Papatipu Rūnanga and engaging with our communities to understand the outcomes we want to achieve by asking what we want Waitaha to look like in the future from a social, cultural, economic, and environmental perspective.
+The first phase of this work was completed during the second half of 2023 and involved working with Papatipu Rūnanga and engaging with our communities to understand the outcomes we want to achieve together, by asking what they want Waitaha to look like in the future from a social, cultural, economic, and environmental perspective.

-This will be expressed through policy direction on a wide range of topics, including the integrated management of natural and physical resources, freshwater visions, climate change, biodiversity, landscapes, urban development, and natural hazards.
+What we heard from our communities during that engagement programme will be expressed through policy direction on a wide range of issues, including the integrated management of natural and physical resources, freshwater visions, climate change, biodiversity, landscapes, urban development, and natural hazards.

-Our policy direction will be delivered through a new Regional Policy Statement (RPS) (PDF file, 3.6MB) alongside targeted changes to the Land and Water Regional Plan (LWRP) (PDF file, 18.3MB), to be notified at the end of 2024.
+Our policy direction will be delivered through a new Regional Policy Statement (RPS) to be notified at the end of 2024.

-Following on from our mahi in 2024 we will work to review and develop the rest of the regional planning framework.
-This will include incorporating the LWRP, the Regional Coastal Environment Plan, and our specific river regional plans into the integrated framework.
+Following on from our mahi in 2023 we will work to review and develop the rest of the regional planning framework.
+This will include incorporating the Canterbury Land Water Regional Plan (CLWRP), the Regional Coastal Environment Plan, and our specific river regional plans into the integrated framework.
 We aim to notify the integrated Regional Plan in 2028.